dedickinson/engineering-notebook/README.md

 # engineering-notebook

-A set of work items recorded for future reference
+This notebook constitutes a set of work items recorded for future reference.

+Refer to the `journal` subdirectory for my notes.